-If a regulatory agency discovers previously unknown problems with our product, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, or disagrees with the promotion, marketing or labeling of a product, such regulatory agency may impose restrictions on that product or us, including requiring withdrawal of the product from the market.
+If a regulatory agency discovers previously unknown problems with any of our current or future products, such as adverse events of unanticipated severity or frequency, or problems with the facility where a product is manufactured, or disagrees with the promotion, marketing or labeling of a product, such regulatory agency may impose restrictions on that product or us, including requiring withdrawal of the product from the market.
 If we discover previously unknown problems with a product or product candidate, including adverse events of unanticipated severity or frequency, or with our manufacturing processes, or fail to comply with regulatory requirements, a regulatory agency or enforcement authority may, among other things:

-- issue warning letters; - impose civil or criminal penalties; - suspend or withdraw regulatory approval; - suspend any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications submitted by us; - impose restrictions on our operations, including closing our CMOs' facilities; or - seize or detain products, or require a product recall.
+- issue warning letters; - impose civil or criminal penalties; - suspend or withdraw regulatory approval; - suspend any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications submitted by us; - impose restrictions on our operations, including closing our CDMOs' facilities; or - seize or detain products or require a product recall.